AndiDittrich/WordPress.Cryptex/README.md

 ## Description ##

-The plugin is used to display Email addresses - that are normally expressed in plain text - **as an image** - automatically.
+The plugin is used to display Email addresses **as an image** - automatically.
 This will stop harvesters and crawlers from gathering sensitive data from your website.
 It works with emails, telephone numbers, postal addresses or any other text-content.
 Just wrap your E-Mail-Address into a shortcode like `[email]youraddress@example.com[/email]` - that's it.